sangeet01/MolLens/README.md

 Apache License 2.0 - see LICENSE file.

 ## Citation
-A paper describing NatureMS will be uploaded to arXiv.
+A paper describing  MolLens will be uploaded to arXiv.

 ## Contributing